for 5 litre saucepan – serves 8 – 10

-- Cook ham hock in a large saucepan and cover with cold water, put the lid on.
+- Place the ham hock in a large saucepan and cover with cold water, put the lid on.
 Bring to the boil then simmer for a couple of hours.
 Take out of saucepan, let cool.
+Keep water.

-- Chop up ham hock meat and keep water.
+- Chop up ham hock meat.
 Eat the fat as you go with Dominic or feed to chickens – don’t put in the soup!

 - In 5 litre saucepan put oil and onion, cook till glassy and add paprika and garlic – mix well, don’t burn.

-- Add diced pork and mix well over high heat till nice and brown and coated.
+- Add diced pork and mix well over high heat until nicely and brown and coated.